-On May 2nd, Juergen Pirker will give a talk at the University of Minnesota on "Memory Politics and Minority Rights in Central Europe (1867-2019)".
+On May 2nd, Juergen Pirker gave a talk at the University of Minnesota on "Memory Politics and Minority Rights in Central Europe (1867-2019)".
 Presented by the Center for Austrian Studies and the Department for History.

-On May 14th, Juergen Pirker will talk about "Minority Rights and Dialogue: From Ethnic Conflict towards a Peace Region Alps Adria" at the Conflict Resolution Institute of the University of Denver.
+On May 14th, Juergen Pirker spoke about "Minority Rights and Dialogue: From Ethnic Conflict towards a Peace Region Alps Adria" at the Conflict Resolution Institute of the University of Denver.

 Recently published were the books "Alte und Neue Minderheiten: Integration, Law and Politics" and "Borders: Separation and Connection 1918-2018".
 The books were edited by Gerhard Hafner, Karl Hren, Heinrich Neisser, Martin Pandel, Jürgen Pirker, Günther Rautz and Kathrin Stainer-Hämmerle as part of the series "gemeinsam/skupno/together 2020".

 Old and New Minorities: Content and Introduction (German/Slovenian).

 From 4 to 6 October, a conference within the series "gemeinsam/skupno 2020" was devoted to the topic of borders and border demarcations from the perspective of history, law and politics.
 The conference began on 4 October with a Round Table on "Border Experiences" and concluded on 6 October with a cross-border walk in Leifling/Libelice (A/SLO).
 At its core was the illumination of the historical border-finding processes of 1918 and their consequences from the perspective of law and political science.